Understanding What Drives SIBO &

 • chronic stress physiology

-Your SIBO is rarely only about bacteria.
-It is usually a reflection of how the digestive system, microbiome and nervous system are functioning together.
+Your SIBO is rarely “just bacteria”.
+It is usually a reflection of how digestion, the microbiome and the nervous system are functioning together.

 What Actually Helps Long Term

-Nervous system support: reducing reactivity, restoring safety, releasing chronic tension
+Reducing reactivity, restoring safety and releasing chronic tension patterns.

 TLDR

-1. Learn what drives SIBO: SIBO develops when digestion, motility, hormones, stress physiology and the microbiome fall out of rhythm.
-There is always a root, and that root is unique to you.
+SIBO develops when digestion, motility, hormones, stress physiology and the microbiome fall out of rhythm.
+It always has underlying drivers, and those drivers are unique to you.

-2. Understand the role of the nervous system: The small intestine relies on calm, regulated nervous system signalling for proper motility.
-Fight, flight, freeze or shutdown states slow digestion and make SIBO symptoms far more likely to appear.
+The small intestine relies on calm, regulated nervous system signalling for proper motility.
+Fight, flight, freeze or shutdown states slow digestion and make SIBO far more likely to persist.

-In short: SIBO is not only bacterial.
+SIBO is not only bacterial.
 It is a digestive and nervous system pattern.
-When you support motility, digestion, the microbiome and the nervous system together, symptoms begin to settle and recovery becomes possible.
+When motility, digestion, the microbiome and the nervous system are supported together, symptoms begin to settle and recovery becomes possible.

-Meaningful improvement comes from addressing the full picture: digestion, the microbiome and the nervous system.
+Meaningful improvement comes from addressing the full picture.
 This is the Mind–Body–Biome approach.